 When you bring your new puppy home, try to bring some unwashed bedding from their previous home with them so that they can smell their littermates and old familiar environment during this time of adjustment.
 An Adaptil Collar or Adaptil Diffuser can be really helpful here too!

-Confine your puppy to a small, safe area of the house to begin with so that they don't get lost or hurt themselves and can easily access their food, water and bed.
+Confine your puppy to a small, safe area of the house or a play pen to begin with so that they don't get lost or hurt themselves and can easily access their food, water and bed.
 As your pup's confidence levels grow you can begin to allow them to explore more of the house and yard.
 There's no set age when it is or isn't safe for a puppy to go outside into the backyard, but make sure your pup is confident on their own and can easily get to food, water and shelter before you leave them outside for longer periods of time.
 Also be mindful that your pup will need to have fully completed all their vaccinations before it is safe to take them to areas at higher risk of parvovirus like the dog park or beach.

 Thankfully dogs are pack animals, so they will usually learn to get along fairly quickly.
 However, every dog has a different personality and level of socialisation.
 Senior dogs may have a lower tolerance for boisterous puppy energy, and breeds of different sizes may take a little longer to get used to one another.
 Introduce your puppy carefully and under supervision to any existing pets in the house to help get their relationship off on a positive footing.
 For more information on how to do this, check out Introducing a New Dog to Your Family.